akshay-n/linux-kernel-programming/kernel-patches/README.md

-This folders contains various patches I wrote for the 'Linux kernel version 4.1.1'.
+This directory contains various patches I wrote for the 'Linux kernel version 4.1.1'.
 To apply the patch use:
 ```
 cd <ksrc>